sybrenstuvel/flickrapi/doc/documentation.rst

     The identifier of the photo that is to be replaced.
 Do not use this when uploading a new photo.

-Only the image itself is replaced, not the other data (title, tags etc.).
+Only the image itself is replaced, not the other data (title, tags, comments, etc.).

 Unicode and UTF-8
 ======================================================================

 Flickr expects every text to be encoded in UTF-8.
 The Python Flickr API can help you in a limited way.
-If you pass a string as a ``unicode`` string, it will automatically be encoded to UTF-8 before it's sent to Flickr.
+If you pass a ``unicode`` string, it will automatically be encoded to UTF-8 before it's sent to Flickr.
+This is the preferred way of working, and is also forward-compatible with the upcoming Python 3.

 If you do not use ``unicode`` strings, you're on your own, and you're expected to perform the UTF-8 encoding yourself.